Johndirr/SubtitleSyncAssistant/README.md

 ## Main Features

 - Dual waveform display (reference vs new) with subtitle interval highlighting
-- Audio playback and “jump to” navigation
+- Audio playback and jump-to navigation
 - Edit individual subtitle line (start, end, text) with validation
 - Shift times (selected or all) with visual highlight of modified rows
 - Automatic offset detection using BBC audio offset finder
-- Range + sliding window mode for multiline offset searches
+- Range and sliding-window modes for multi-line offset searches
-- Export adjusted sync table to SRT (via context menu)
+- Export adjusted sync table to SRT
+- Color coding of subtitle lines (unmodified, modified) with the following scheme:
+  - White: unmodified
+  - Yellow: modified (edit or shift)
+  - Orange: offset detected
+  - Red: invalid (end before start, empty text)

+For a developer-oriented overview of the package layout and how modules interact, see README_STRUCTURE.md.

 ## Installation